-It also includes a cash accumulation component called the policy’s cash value.
-This policy acts both as an investment tool and a way to leave a financial lifeline for your family after you die.
+Permanent life insurance also includes a cash accumulation component called the policy’s cash value.
+This life policy acts both as an investment tool and a way to legate a financial lifeline for your loved ones after you die.

 Furthermore, permanent life insurance might not be a good fit for some, because of its high cost.
 In this article you will find out if permanent life insurance is the best option for you.

 What is permanent life insurance?